google/go-containerregistry/cmd/ko/README.md

 export KO_DOCKER_REPO="gcr.io/${PROJECT_ID}"
 ko resolve -f config/ > release.yaml
 ```

+> Note that in this context it is recommended that you also provide `-P`, if
+> supported by your Docker registry.
+This improves users' ability to tie release
+> binaries back to their source.

 This will publish all of the binary components as container images to
 `gcr.io/my-releases/...` and create a `release.yaml` file containing all of the